Benjamin Wedro, MD, FACEP, FAAEM

 According to the World Health Organization, "Drowning is the process of experiencing respiratory impairment from submersion/immersion in liquid."
 The possible outcomes of drowning are classified as death, morbidity (the development of disability or injury), and no morbidity.

 Drowning is the third most common cause of accidental death worldwide, accounting for 7% of all injury related deaths.
-Almost 400,000 people die every year from drowning.
+According to the World Health Organization, more than 350,000 people die every year from drowning.
 This number significantly underestimates the actual number because they do not include those who drown in floods, boating, or water transport accidents.
 Almost half of all drowning in the world occur in China and India.

 The death rate from drowning does not reflect the potential morbidity (disability) due to brain injury for those who survive a drowning episode.
 Most countries do not keep non-fatal drowning statistics.